rafadreux/ZIMpackage/README.md

 The model **rf2** is supposed to be used together with the model **rf1**, focusing on the daily curves classified as _state 2_.

-The package include two data frames as examples (`example1` and `example2`) of daily curves of the Pp variable measured in olive trees.
+The package includes two data frames (i.e. `example1` and `example2`) as examples of daily curves of the Pp variable measured in olive trees.

 ## Installation